 Dean of Students

-The Creighton Prep discipline process is rooted in Gospel values and the Grad at Grad.
+The Creighton Prep discipline process is rooted in Gospel values and the profile of The Graduate at Graduation.
 The purpose of the Creighton Prep discipline process is to provide immediate and consistent logical consequences that will facilitate personal growth and development of social skills.
 Students who experience consistent, logical, and realistic consequences learn that they have positive control over their lives.

 - Daily Announcements

-- Daily Jug List - Log on to the student or parent portal.
+- Daily Jug List - Log on to Canvas.

-- Saturday Jug - Log on to the student or parent portal.
+- Saturday Jug - Log on to Canvas.

-- Ninth Hour Jug - Log on to the student or parent portal.
+- Laughlin Hour Jug - Log on to Canvas.

-- Discipline Fines and Fees - Log on to the student or parent portal.
+- Discipline Fines and Fees - Log on to PowerSchool.

 - Documents and Forms